WebAssembly/stack-switching/proposals/bag-o-stacks/Explainer.md

 The way that our example is written, if the generator sees an event it is not expecting it will interpret it as a `#cancel` event.
 Similarly, if the generator suspends with anything other than `#yield`, the consumer code will interpret it as the equivalent of `#end`.
 A more robust implementation would likely raise exceptions in either of these cases.

-There is one aspect of this code that is less than perfect: the very first time that the `$arrayGenerator` function is entered -- via the `switch.call` instruction -- there is no verification that the consumer actually wants the first element.
+There is one aspect of this code that is less than perfect: the very first time that the `$arrayGenerator` function is entered -- via the `stack.new_switch` instruction -- there is no verification that the consumer actually wants the first element.
 Thereafter, when the generator is continued by the consumer, a check is made for whether the consumer is trying to find the `#next` element or trying to `#cancel` the generator.
 This automatic generation of the first element is not consistent with how many languages use yield-style generators: languages often use an explicit `.next` call on an iterator object to get each element.

 #### Flattening Communication